edizquierdo/ECE497_P3_Neuroevolution_ClassicControlTask/README.md

 P3c integrates the neural network code, the evolutionary algorithm, now with a slightly modified version of the Braitenberg vehicle code, and we demonstrate how to evolve a neural network to solve our first EMBODIED task.

 P3d contains three classic control tasks: cart pole, inverted pendulum, and mountain cart.

+The P3cx and P3dx versions of these folders contain "solved" versions of these tasks, that you can use in whichever way you would like.